augustodn/FastAPI_AI_models/README.md

 # Installation
-`pip install fastapi uvicorn`
+`$ pip install fastapi uvicorn`

+The previous library requirements are needed for serving the model.
-Besides that, in order to train the model is important to have tensorflow installed.
+In order to train it, is important to have tensorflow installed.
 # Download the dataset

 In this project we'll use the iris dataset.
 It's a simple toy dataset which